niku1991/bitget-trading-bot/README.md

 If you encounter issues:

-1. **API Connection Errors**:
-   - Use `python main.py --test-connection` to test API connectivity
-   - The bot will automatically try different API endpoints if the default one doesn't work
-   - Check if your internet connection can access Bitget's API servers

-2. **Authentication Errors**:
+1. **Authentication Errors**:
-   - Use `python auth_test.py` to diagnose API credential issues
+   - Use `auth_test.py` to diagnose API credential issues
    - Ensure no whitespace in credentials
    - Try creating new API keys on Bitget

+2. **API Endpoint Changes**:
+   - The bot now includes automatic API endpoint discovery and will try multiple Bitget API endpoints
+   - If Bitget significantly changes their API structure, check their documentation for updates

 3. **Order Placement Errors**:
    - Verify you have sufficient funds in your account